Woodshop for old agent generation

 Hash a password with bcrypt

-This example shows you how to use bcrypt to convert a password field into unreadable strings of characters.
+This example shows you how to use to convert a password field into unreadable strings of characters.

 Requirements